ziyi-zhu/image-processing-visualizer/README.md

 ## Introduction

 In image processing, a kernel, convolution matrix, or mask is a small matrix.
 It is used for blurring, sharpening, embossing, edge detection, and more.
-This is accomplished by doing a convolution between a kernel and an image.
-See the algorithms in action on <a href="https://ziyi-zhu.github.io/image-processing-visualizer/">Image Processing Visuailizer</a>.
+This is accomplished by doing a convolution between a kernel and an image and this project aims to visualize the process of such algorithms.
+See the algorithms in action on <a href="https://ziyizhu.me/image-processing-visualizer/">Image Processing Visuailizer</a>.

 ## Dependencies